 Refer to a reliable cooking chart or recipe to determine the recommended internal temperature for the specific cut of lamb you are cooking.
 Different cuts of lamb may have different recommended temperatures.

-See also How to cook chinese rice cake
+See also How long to cook angel hair noodles

 For example: